CyVerse-learning-materials/foss/docs/index.md

 ![header](assets/foss_title.png)

+## Workshop Summary

+[Cyverse](https://cyverse.org) and the University of Arizona [Data Science Institute](https://datascience.arizona.edu) presents Foundational Open Science Skills (FOSS) as both a curriculum and a roadmap to guide your computational research and level up your teaching, collaboration, proposal writing, and publishing.
+FOSS online offers hands-on learning resources to build a solid Open Science foundation for your research and educational projects in a supportive atmosphere with peers and project mentors.

+The workshop focuses on introducing you to a host of software tools to help manage your data and make your science open, reproducible, and scaleble.
+Please see the [Schedule](./schedule.md) for the list of lessons and content covered throughout the workshop.

 ## Workshop Structure

-Synchronously, we will meet each week virtually for two hours to discuss and have hands-on activities with our instructors.
+Synchronously, we will meet each week virtually for 1.5 hours to discuss and have hands-on activities with our instructors.
+The [workshop content](./01_intro_open_sci.md) is always available for you to read through to develop your own project-based ideas for strengthening your Open Science skills.

-Each week we will discuss a new topic, ranging from data management to documentation to software management (see [schedule](./schedule.md)).

-Asynchronously, you will read through the online materials (this website and linked websites) and develop your own project-based idea for strenghtening your Open Science skills.

 Much of the content interconnects from week to week and many of the skills and approaches we discuss relate to each other.
+However, students should be able to derive significant value from attending single sessions.

 Our ultimate goal in this workshop is for you to "level up" one or more of those philosophies/approaches/skills.